Omniamohamd20/small_react_native_projects/README.md

-# There are React-native projects which i have done .
+# There are React-native projects which i have done while practicing on react native framework.